Sialitech/label-siali/docs/source/guide/notion-faq.md

 When working with an [external Cloud Storage connection (S3, GCS, Azure)](https://docs.heartex.com/guide/storage.html), there are few things to bear in mind:

-1. Label Studio doesn’t import the data stored in the bucket, but instead creates references to the objects.
+1. Siali Label doesn’t import the data stored in the bucket, but instead creates references to the objects.
 Therefore, you have full access control on the data to be synced and shown on the labeling screen.
 2. The **Sync** with the bucket is only one way - it’s either creating tasks from objects on the bucket (Source storage) or pushing annotations to the output bucket (Target storage).
 Changing something on the bucket side doesn’t guarantee consistency in results.
-3. It is recommended to use a separate bucket folders for each Label Studio project.
+3. It is recommended to use a separate bucket folders for each Siali Label project.

 ### When I click Sync, I don't see my data in project